How to access an instance

 From the Command Line:

-For a full Anbox Cloud deployment, run:
+For the charmed Anbox Cloud deployment, run:

 anbox-stream-gateway session share <session_id>